 The Guernsey cow breed, known as 'Guernseys' or the 'Golden Guernsey' is famous within the world dairy farming industry.

 They're known for their friendly, docile nature and for producing some of the best milk in the world - golden in colour, rich in flavour and with a high nutritional value.
-You can find out about why its just so good on our products page.
+You can find out about why its just so good here.

-It's said that the first Guernsey cows stepped food in Guernsey in the middle ages, led by Monks from Mon St Michel.
+It's said that the first Guernsey cows stepped foot in Guernsey in the middle ages, led by monks from Mont St Michel.

-Mainland Britain got wind of the high praise for the Guernsey cow in the 1770's and began to import them mainly to supply wealthy households who were desperate for their their own personal supply of rich Guernsey butter for the table.
+Mainland Britain got wind of the breed's reputation in the 1770s and began to import Guernseys to wealthy households desperate for their own personal supply of rich Guernsey butter for the table.
 Their beauty stole the attention of aristocrats and the cows began to be dotted around estates across Britain.
 They were even showcased at the World Exhibition in 1851 in London.

-By the 1900s, news of the rich golden milk from our Guernseys had begun to travel across the Atlantic and after an exhibition in Chicago, they 'broke America' and became the dairy cow of choice across the country.
+By the 1900s, news of the rich golden milk from our Guernseys had travelled across the Atlantic and after an exhibition in Chicago, they 'broke America' and became the dairy cow of choice across the country.

-The adventures then continued northwards (accidentally) after a ship of Guernseys heading to New England met rough seas and were forced to divert to Nova Scotia where they made quite the impression, again.
-Canadian Prime Minister, Sir John Abbott was so taken with the cows, he made their arrival an official importation to Canada.
+The adventures continued northwards to Canada (accidentally) after a ship of Guernseys were forced to divert to Nova Scotia where they made quite the impression, again.
+Canadian Prime Minister, Sir John Abbott was so taken with the cows, he made them an official importation to Canada.

-Since 1819, Guernsey law prevents the importation of cattle to the island which means all our cows that produce the Guernsey Dairy's milk are pure, bred on island and disease free.
+Since 1819, Guernsey law has prevented the importation of cattle to the island to ensure all our cows that produce the Guernsey Dairy's milk are pure, bred on island and disease free.